 What are “Dogs Like Baxter?”

 “Dogs Like Baxter” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Baxter is the goodest boy, always playful and cuddly.
 He loves to sniff everything and track every scent.
 He loves to roll around in the grass and could hang outside for days.
 He loves hiking, exploring, and rock climbing.
 He’s loyal, goofy, a quick learner, and the most loving pup.
 He loves meeting and playing with every dog in sight!”

 This dog has been viewed and been given 0 wags

 What’s in that Supermutt?
 There may be small amounts of DNA from these distant ancestors:

 The Treeing Walker Coonhound is phenomenal hunter and working dog.
 These hardy hounds were built with unmatched speed and stamina in their respective category.
 This American breed is mainly used today as a working/hunting dog, but can still make a wonderful companion.